 The other new feature is a theme-aware splash screen.
 This will mean a selection of popular apps will open with a theme that matches the system theme you've chosen (light or dark).

-We'll update this article as and when more is known about the next major Windows 10 update.
 For a bitesize version, check out Five big changes coming in Windows 10's October 2020 update.

 We're already looking ahead to what 2021 could bring for Windows 10.
 The 21H1 update is expected first, but a major redesign might be available in the second half of the year,